Thrashmandicoot/Scene/README.md

 # Scene
-Bringing local organizations and artists together to make boring workspaces more interesting!
+Bringing local organizations and artists together to make boring workspaces into beautiful Scenes.